 - As substitutes, use white onion, shallots, or even scallions.
 (No need to soak scallions, though).

-- Use any tomatoes you have.
+- You can use any tomatoes you have.

 - Besides basil, you can use cilantro, dill, parsley, and/or mint.